Estuary

 Solution

-• Accelerated data transfer: MQTT protocol accelerated data transfer for improving customer experience.
+• Accelerated data transfer: the MQTT protocol speeds data movement to improve customer experience.

-• Intelligent event routing: A unique topic taxonomy directed events to appropriate applications based on specified criteria.
+• Intelligent event routing: a topic taxonomy directs events to the right applications.

-• Event broker connectivity: An event broker connects all ecosystem applications for direct or middleware communication through the event channel.
+• Event broker connectivity: an event broker connects every application through shared event channels.

 Benefits